freezepl/awesome-photoblog/README.md

-This will be awesome photoblog.
+This will be an awesome photoblog.
 Period.